Earning more 4 & 5-Star Ratings from Virginia Tech's independent helmet testing facility than any other helmet

 When it comes to protecting your head and reducing the risk of concussion, Lazer offers more top-rated helmets than any other helmet manufacturer.
-With the recent introduction of Lazer's Sphere MIPS road helmet, the company now has 13 helmets scoring a perfect 5-Star Rating and 2 helmets scoring the 4-Star Rating from Virginia Tech’s independent testing facility.
+With the recent introduction of Lazer's KinetiCore protection technology, the company now has 19 helmets scoring a perfect 5-Star Rating and 3 helmets scoring the 4-Star Rating from Virginia Tech's independent testing facility.
 The lab, which has operated since 2007, uses real-world testing protocols to determine how well a helmet can protect against the risk of traumatic brain injuries in the event of a crash.

 All bicycle helmets sold in the U.S. have been and are still required to pass the Consumer Product Safety Commission standards for head protection.
 These regulations require a helmet to protect against skull fracture and brain injury caused by direct impacts of a certain threshold.
 You’ll find a small CPSC sticker inside any helmet purchased in the U.S., certifying it has passed this general safety check.

 However, when the wheels wash out from under us, we may hit the pavement and bonk our heads in different ways as we tumble to a stop.
 While the road rash, the torn kit, and maybe the scrape on the helmet are the first injuries we often notice, it’s the less obvious injuries that could be the most critical.

 Concussions and their association with long-term brain injuries are better-understood thanks to decades of in-depth studies on sports like collegiate and professional football.
 These studies helped identify that concussion can occur when both direct AND rotational forces act on the brain.
 Traumatic brain injuries are not always easy to see or notice right away, but these kinds of injuries are much more common than the catastrophic scenarios that CPSC standards address.